OmarHalima/Flowise/NETLIFY_DEPLOYMENT.md

-# Deploying Flowise to Netlify
+# Deploying Flowise UI to Netlify

-This guide will help you deploy your Flowise application to Netlify.
+This guide will help you deploy the Flowise UI application to Netlify as a standalone frontend.

 ## Prerequisites